Opening an Account

 Sell 10 NFLX (Wednesday)

-This constitutes two day trades as a change in direction within the same day, occurred twice within a 5 trading day period.
-5 trade day period = Monday - Friday.
+This constitutes two day trades (one on Monday and one on Wednesday) as a change in direction within the same day occurred twice within a five trading day period.

 Day trade 1 (Monday) = Buy 100 AAPL, Sell 40 AAPL